Benoniy/eng84_business_week_questions/README.md

   ***it.***

-* What are the three roles of scrum?
+* What are the three roles of SCRUM?
   *** ***

+* What are the SCRUM events?

 * What are the SCRUM artifacts?